benpettis/benpettis.github.io/_posts/2020-04-02-party-and-budget.md

 ### Visualizing Differences in Department of Defense Budget Allocation by Party

-Calculating the p-values of Republican vs Democrat majorities in the Senate and House, as well as Presidential seat, the only combination with a value of less than .05 (which would indicate a significant difference between the two parties) is the Department of Defense and Senate, with a p-value of 0.016266.
-This would indicate that the Senate may have more leverage in the budget allocation of the DoD.
-The mean of change in percent of allocation for this department is .045 for Republicans and -0.69 for Democrats.
+After calculating the p-values of Republican vs Democrat majorities in the Senate and House, as well as Presidential seat, the only combination I found with a p-value of less than 5% (which would indicate a significant difference between the two parties) is the Department of Defense and Senate, with a p-value of 1.627%.
+This would indicate that the Senate may have more leverage in deciding the budget allocation of the DoD.
+The mean of yearly change in percent of budget allocation for this department is +0.447% for Republicans and -0.691% for Democrats.
 Below is a chart representing the yearly change in percent of allocation for the DoD with red indicating a Republican majority and blue indicating a Democratic majority in the Senate.

 ![DoD Diff](/img/doddiff.png)